YottaDB/YDBDoc/ProgGuide/functions.rst

 $QUERY() can be used as a tool for scanning an entire array for nodes that have data values.
 Because $QUERY() can return a result specifying a different level than its argument, the result provides a full variable name.
 This contrasts with $ORDER(), which returns a subscript value.
 To access the data value at a node, a $ORDER() return can be used as a subscript; however, a $QUERY() return must be used with indirection.
 Because arrays tend to have homogeneous values within a level but not between levels, $QUERY() is more useful as a tool in utility programs than in application programs.
 The $QUERY() can be useful in avoiding nested $ORDER loops.

 Note that the standard does not unambiguously define the state of the naked reference indicator after a $QUERY().
-While in YottaDB/GT.M after $QUERY(), the naked reference indicator reflects the $QUERY() argument, NOT its result.
+While in YottaDB after $QUERY(), the naked reference indicator reflects the $QUERY() argument, NOT its result.

 +++++++++++++++++++++++++++
 Examples of $QUERY()